Undergraduate International Students

 Campus Jobs

-There are limited work-study positions available for international students on campus.
+There are limited part-time positions available for international students on campus.
 We cannot guarantee that you will be able to secure on-campus employment.
-Priority is given to U.S. citizens and U.S. permanent residents who are work-study eligible under federal guidelines.
 While there are some areas on campus that hire international students, our food service provider, ARAMARK, seems to be the best area to seek employment.
 The average student will work about eight to 10 hours per week.
-The pay is minimum wage ($9.70/hour until 12/31/17 and $10.40 until 12/31/18).
-Work-study earnings should be viewed as spending money and not as a source for greatly defraying the cost of attendance.
-Under the terms of the F-1 student visa, international students cannot work more than 20 hours per week on campus.
+The pay is at the New York state minimum wage.
+Under the terms of the F-1 student visa, international students may work up to 20 hours per week on campus.

 Off-campus Jobs